 1. Illustrations and Vectors

 In 2018, the most popular theme on ThemeForest was: Foton – A Multi-concept Software and App Landing Theme.
 Its full of animations and beautiful vectors.
+Read more about online casino no deposit bonus free spins australia.
 Clean and minimal illustrations are gaining popularity as they deliver art, convey the message and fill up white spaces like a charm.
 Digital, hand drawn, gradient and free form illustrations could be seen in most of the landing pages of 2018 and are to only grow further in 2019.
 Experimenting the artwork with your brand guidelines will make it more symmetrical pleasing.

 Tools: Adobe Illustrator, Photoshop.

 Instagram and Snapchat camera filters have made rendering 3d objects on camera a play for users.
 The market is also demanding the same in 2d screens which make the overall user experience more immersive.
 Though 3d elements rending for each platform might be cumbersome and increase the load time, businesses have started to experiment the same on web applications.
 Faux 3D is one such example which lets you place objects in 3d on the web.